stock2shop/connector/www/v1/stock2shop/scripts/stock2shop/README.md

 ## vojson.php

 Run this PHP script to output the Value Object/VO classes in JSON format.
-The script serializes the class properties outputs it to stdout.

 The syntax is: